Me1rem/Pixar-challenge-dashboard/README.md

 75 above-Certified fresh

-And since pixar film averaged 88.4,It shows that the movies gained strong approval in total.From the charts,we had only one rotten(that is only one movie received negative review) but majority received positive review ang gained strong approval.
+And since pixar film averaged 88.4,It shows that the movies gained strong approval in total.From the charts,we had only one rotten(that is only one movie received negative review) but majority received positive review and gained strong approval.

-4. Using this Metecritic critic score rating scale,where:
+2. Using this Metecritic critic score rating scale,where:

 < 40-Unfavorable reviews